programminghistorian/ph-submissions/lessons/correspondence-analysis-in-R.md

 Cumulative % of var.
 93.036  95.627  97.434  98.830 100.000
 ```

 Unfortunately, the percentage of variance found in the top two dimensions is very low.
 Even if we were able to visualize 7 or 8 dimensions of the data, we would only capture a cumulative percentage of about 70 percent.
-The chi square test of independence tells us that we cannot reject the hypothesis that our two factors (CPCs and MPs) are independent categories.
-The p-value is 0.74, well above the 0.05 commonly used as a cut-off for rejecting a null hypothesis.
+The chi square test of independence tells us that we cannot reject the hypothesis that our two categories (CPCs and MPs) are independent.
+The p-value [^ In statistics, a p-value, short for "probability value" is an indicator of how likely an outcome would have occurred under random circumstances.
+A low p-value would suggest a low probability that the result would have occurred at random and thus provides some evidence that a null hypothesis (in this case, that the MPs and CPCs are independent categories) is unlikely.] is 0.74, well above the 0.05 commonly used as a cut-off for rejecting a null hypothesis.
+A lower p-value would occur, for example, if all or most of the MPs were members of one or two committees.
 Incidentally, the Trudeau sample's chi squared p-value is lower at 0.54, but still not sufficiently low to reject the hypothesis of mutually independent categories.

 As discussed, this result is not too surprising.
 We expect MPs to be relatively evenly distributed across committees.
 If we elected to weight our measures based on the attendence of MPs at each committee meeting or their desire from 1-100 to be a member of each committee, we might see different results (for instance, it might be more common for MPs to attend finance meetings regularly compared to other meetings).